18 Places To Visit Santa In Ireland This Christmas

 Admission includes: Tour of the Estate, Hot Drink, Christmas Decoration & Gift

 To enter the competition to win a Family Pass to the Airfield Estate Christmas Experience click here!

 The nice thing about this is that visitors can check out the open farm before or after taking part in the Christmas experience.
 The latter includes a mystical forest journey, Mrs. Claus baking in her cottage, a wish-granting Christmas Angel and an Elf School, then a meeting with Santa and of course, a present.
 Leahy’s Open Farm is a perennial favourite in Cork, with consistently good reviews.

-Admission to open farm, Santa visit & gift
+Admission includes: Admission to open farm, Santa visit & Gift

 3. Fota House, Cork

 Fota House will be decorated in a beautiful traditional Christmas style when Santa arrives on December 11th.
 Families are treated to a tour of the house – starting in the long gallery, through to Mrs. Claus’ kitchen, up to the children’s nursery, Santa’s study, the elves’ workshop, and on in to Santa himself.
 Families are given the guided tour as a group, then visit Santa individually for an age-appropriate gift.

 Admission includes: Tour of the house & Gift

 Santa and his elves are inviting guests to the gorgeous woodlands at Fota Island Resort to enjoy a dramatic and exciting Christmas experience for the whole family.
 Full of theatre and surprise, Santa and his team of elves are looking forward to welcoming families to a unique event this winter.

 5. Luggwoods, Saggart, Dublin